Chun Fan

 Masterpiece: "The Beginning of the World", "The World of Mandala"

-Born in Guangdong, China, and raised in Hong Kong, his artistic journey was inspired by Western modern abstract expressionist masters Mark Rothko and the Japanese Soto Buddhist and Zen painting master-disciple Taisen Deshimaru.
+Born in Guangdong, China, and raised in Hong Kong, his artistic journey was inspired by Western modern abstract expressionist masters Mark Rothko and the Japanese Soto Buddhist and Zen painting master disciple Taisen Deshimaru.
 He studied under the renowned contemporary Hong Kong and Macau artist Wong Pui Kong, mastering both Eastern and Western painting techniques, including oil painting, watercolor, ink painting, charcoal, and calligraphy.
 His works are frequently exhibited in galleries and prestigious museums worldwide, maintaining a vibrant presence in the art community for many years and enjoying widespread acclaim.
 His pieces are part of the collections at the Vietnam National Fine Arts Museum, New Asia College of The Chinese University of Hong Kong, Luohu Art Museum in Shenzhen, China, and the Heyuan Hongchi Chungky Hakka Cultural Museum.

-Influenced by the theories of Mark Rothko, the American-Russian abstract expressionist master who believed that “art should fundamentally abandon all fixed, complicated, and superficial external forms to express the unified world of nature and reality,” he created renowned oil paintings such as "The Beginning of the World" and "The World of Mandala" using rich colors and bold brushstrokes.
+Influenced by the theories of Mark Rothko, the American-Russian abstract expressionist master who believed that “art should fundamentally abandon all fixed, complicated, and superficial external forms to express the unified world of nature and reality,” he creates renowned oil paintings such as "The Beginning of the World" and "The World of Mandala" using rich colors and bold brushstrokes.